-We've previously discussed a few methods to help you avoid social media for limited periods of time.
-When you’re ready to say goodbye for good, it's time to delete those social apps from your phone—and shut down your accounts entirely.
+If you’re irritated by Twitter or depressed by Facebook, you can avoid social media for limited periods of time.
+But when you’re ready to say goodbye for good, the next step will be to delete those apps from your phone and shut down your accounts entirely.
 Here’s how to do it, one network at a time.

 When you get fed up with Facebook, you have two ways to remove yourself from the giant network: deactivation or deletion.